apathetics/businessCard/README.md

 1. Classifier training for the Stanford CoreNLP to reliably use for name parse solution when name list fails.
 2. Expand phone number solution to include international numbers and non-US formats using regex or framework.
 3. Write more test cases for edge cases and exceptions that may not currently be dealt with.
+4. Add a GUI for batch processing and user friendliness.

 ## Feedback
 All in all, a very fun project to do.
-There's always more to expand on,
+If I had more time, I would definitely play around with training the Stanford CoreNLP's NER (named entity recognition) classifier.

 I am always happy to receive feedback and suggestions on how to improve as an engineer, so please don't hesitate to send me an email or leave an issue.